costoffreedom/costoffreedom.cc/index.md

 #### [AFFORDANCES](http://book.costoffreedom.cc/book/affordances/)

-##### Nature, structure, motivations and limitations of some fundamental levers towards a successful practice of liberation.
+##### Nature, structure, motivations and limitations of some fundamental levers towards a successful practice of liberation

 Finally, the fourth part **AFFORDANCES** offers a reflection on theories and successful practices of free culture.
 It offers different perspectives on the nature, structure, motivations and limitations of existing levers towards liberation, not only legal and technological but also social and cultural.